-Kotor is an ideal base for visiting the bay itself but there are many small "seaside" villages such as nearby Prcanj which offer alternative locations on our fly drive holidays but don't forget the countryside and National parks just inland; for example, Mount Lovcen is reached via 25 hairpin bends and offers simply incredible views across the bay over the Adriatic.
+Kotor Town is an ideal base for visiting the bay itself but there are many small "resort" villages nearby such as Prcanj which offer alternative locations on our fly drive holidays.
+However, don't forget the countryside and National Parks just inland; for example, Mount Lovcen is reached via 25 hairpin bends and offers simply incredible views across the bay over the Adriatic.

 The Cattaro Hotel is situated in three different city buildings built by many of the rulers of this part of the Adriatic, including the Venetians and Napoleon.

 The Boutique Hotel Astoria is an excellent place to explore this historic city, right in the centre of the Old Town.

 The boutique hotel Per Astra is situated in the beautiful Baroque town of Perast, just 80 metres from the beach.

 The Hotel Monte Cristo is located in a quiet corner of the historical centre of Kotor, in a building from the XIII century.

 The Bokeljski Dvori Hotel is situated on the coastal road from Kotor to Tivat (3km from Kotor); nearby there is a 200m beach and a harbour for yachts.
 The hotel radiates the atmosphere of a peaceful oasis ...

 Hotel Splendido is a former palace located right on the waterfront in the small village of Prcanj on the Bay of Kotor.